ErnestoTz-WR/Udemy-React-Maximilian/04-ReactState&Events/README.md

 # 4 React State and Events

+*The exercise is being develop on the "03-Module/01-starting-setup" application*

+## Event Listeners

-When working with events we can refer to the by adding the type of event and pointing to the proper function.
-We do not need to call the function with parenthesis since that would execute it right away instead of waiting for the eventListener.
+When working with events we can refer to them by adding the type of event and pointing to the proper function.

+We do not need to call the function with parenthesis since that would execute it right away, instead we want the eventListener to execute it.

+Steps:
+1. Create the function which will be executed by the eventListener
+2. Add the event which should be trigger (in this case `onClick`) on the proper HTML element
+3. Give the proper parameters.

 ```JavaScript